 Those seeking wigs can select style, color and other customizable options via the website.

 To learn more about this free wig exchange program for breast cancer patients, please visit the site here http://www.ebeauty.com/wigs-color/.

 Lump to Laughter provides free personalized Hope Packages to eligible women who are newly diagnosed with Breast Cancer.

 These care packages include inspirational items that vary based on availability but may include a pink bible, scripture cards, crocheted items and port pillow.

-For current availability and application, please visit this link: https://lumptolaughter.kindful.com/register/hope-package-request-2015.
+For current availability and application for these free gifts for breast canver patients, please visit this link: https://lumptolaughter.kindful.com/register/hope-package-request-2015.

 BreastRecon USA has a free breast reconstruction planner with tips to manage a speedy recovery.

 It’s an essential, practical download that will help you in getting and staying organized during treatment and beyond.

 You can find the link to download this free breast reconstruction planner on their website here on this page: http://www.breastreconusa.org/education/breast-reconstruction-recovery/

 The Assistance Fund provides help obtaining free medications for certain diseases, one of which is breast cancer.